oslo-project/crypto/docs/pages/reference/ecdsa/index.md

 Implements the Elliptic Curve Digital Signature Algorithm (ECDSA) over prime fields as specified in [NIST FIPS 186-5](https://csrc.nist.gov/pubs/fips/186-5/final) and [SEC 1](https://www.secg.org/sec1-v2.pdf).
 Binary fields are not supported.

 While efforts have been made, **implementations are not fully constant-time.** As such, only APIs for verifying signatures are provided.
 Performance is comparable to any pure-JS implementations but slower than native APIs.

+Common fields are provided out-of-the-box but you can add new curves with `ECDSACurve`.

 ## Functions